FoamScience/configs.nvim/README.md

   - Overhauled `<c-a>` and `<c-x>` to increment and decrement things (numbers, dates, ..., etc)
 - [colorscheme.lua](lua/user/colorscheme.lua) is where the color scheme is set
   - Try `:Telescope colorscheme` (or just `<space>fc`) to see a live demo of all available color schemes
-  - By default, we are using a modified dark [ayu](https://github.com/Shatur/neovim-ayu) theme
+  - By default, `pywal16` is used, and a `catppuccin` variant is set as a fallback in case `wal` command is not found.

 ### UI